 The flywheel is mounted on the crankshaft.
 It balances the speed of the vehicle.

-Valves, valve springs & rocker arm
+Valves, valve springs & rocker’s arm

 When these valves are in a close position, it gives very tight sealing to avoid losses or leakage.

-When the camshaft rotates, as per the design of the shaft, the cam rotates & lifts the rocker arm to push the valve to open.
-Cam is made of steel alloy to resist friction.
+When the camshaft rotates, as per the design of the shaft, the cam rotates & lifts the rocker arm to push the valve open.
+The cam is an integral part of camshafts & made of steel alloy to resist friction.

 The exhaust manifold is the same as the inlet, but it is for draining exhaust gases generated after the combustion.
-The function of the exhaust manifold is the same in SI & CI engine.
+The function of the exhaust manifold is the same in SI & CI engines.